skip navigation

 • water bottle

-Predominant focus is on sculling in our ‘octopal’ and ‘kingles’ – some advanced Jrowers may have opportunities in singles, doubles or quads.
+Predominant focus is on sculling in our ‘octopal’ and ‘kingles’ – some advanced JV U15 may have opportunities in singles, doubles or quads.

 Racing